alt text

 • If you are interested in multimodal data analysis, the basics of muon and MuData are recommended.
 This book covers MuData in greater detail, but only briefly introduces muon analogously to AnnData and scanpy.
 The excellent muon tutorials serve as a great introduction to multimodal data analysis with muon.

-• Basics R programming.
+• Basic R programming.
 Familiarity with control flow and basic data structures suffices.
 If you are new to programming and R we recommend the free R for data science book.

 • Basics of biology.
 While we roughly introduce the generation of the data, we will not cover the fundamentals of DNA, RNA and proteins.
 If you are completely new to molecular biology in general, it might be advisable to work through Molecular Biology of the Cell by Bruce Alberts et al.